Keemstar: Career

+In June 2012, Keem and Call of Duty YouTuber ONLYUSEmeBLADE created the Bad Kid Show podcast.
 In January 2016, Keem posted a tweet directed at TotalBiscuit, a YouTuber who was diagnosed with terminal cancer, saying that he could not wait to report on his death.
 Keem later apologized for the tweet.
 TotalBiscuit died in May 2018.

 In May 2016, YouTuber iDubbbz released a video exposé on YouTube about Keem.
 In the video, he accused Keem of threatening big YouTubers with negative coverage and promoting small channels or accusing them of hiding something. iDubbbz called Keem a "very rash decision maker" and showed clips of Keem saying what iDubbbz deemed to be regrettable.
 In response, Keem called the video "entertaining" and denied wanting to attack other YouTubers, saying he has "no problem booking guests or landing exclusive interviews".
-He also apologized for the comments and incidents he caused, but sarcastically justified saying "nigger" by using a genealogical DNA test to prove he was nine percent black.
+He also apologized for the comments and incidents he caused, but claimed he was justified in saying "nigger" since a genealogical DNA test said he was nine percent black.

-In 2016, Keem falsely accused Runescape Twitch streamer Tony Winchester—known as RSGloryandGold—of being a pedophile, having confused him with John Phillips, a convicted sex offender who used Runescape to attract children for sex.
-Keemstar was later proven to be incorrect.
-Tony proved his identity, leading Keem to apologize, fire one of his editors, offer Tony $1000 (which was refused), and delete his videos related to the matter.
-Winchester later forgave Keemstar.
+In 2016, Keem falsely accused RuneScape Twitch streamer Tony Winchester—known as RSGloryandGold—of being a pedophile, confusing him with John Phillips, a convicted sex offender who used RuneScape to attract children for sex.
+Keemstar was later proven to be incorrect as Winchester proved his innocence, causing Keem to apologize, fire one of his editors, offer Winchester $1000 (which was refused), and delete his videos related to the matter.
+Winchester later forgave Keem.
+In 2018, Keem founded "Fortnite Friday", an online Fortnite tournament that featured various content creators, streamers, and professional players competing against each other every Friday.
+In 2019, Keem created a spinoff to "Fortnite Friday" called "Minecraft Monday".

-In January 2019, YouTuber Jake Paul accused Keem of body shaming Paul's then-girlfriend, Erika Costell, after Keem made a tweet comparing her body to Eugenia Cooney, a YouTuber with an eating disorder.
+In April 2019, Keem uploaded a DramaAlert interview featuring YouTuber Etika, who had exhibited unstable behavior in the weeks leading up to the interview.
+During the interview, Etika made several statements predominantly centered around death and his perspectives on the world.
+At one point, he referred to himself as the "antichrist" and expressed a desire to "purge all life".
+Keem questioned Etika on whether his actions leading up to the interview were publicity stunts or if he had genuinely experienced a mental breakdown.
+Etika denied using his actions for publicity and later claimed that life was a "video game" and that "death means nothing"; Keem then inquired that if life were a simulation, "then why live?...
+Just jump off a cliff?
+If it's just a simulation, who cares?"